+- 16.1.
+If you disagree with anything set out in the Statement of Complaint, or want the Tribunal to consider wider grounds than the ones the Registrar has referred, you should file a Statement of Reply. - 16.1.1.
+The adviser will also be able to file a Statement of Reply setting out their version of events, if they disagree with the Statement of Complaint.

+16.2.
+You are not required to file a Statement of Reply; however, if you choose not to, the Tribunal will consider that you accept the content of the Statement of Complaint.

 - 17.1.
-If you disagree with anything set out in the Statement of Complaint, or want to clarify any matters, you should file a Statement of Reply. - 17.1.1.
-The complainant will also be able to file a Statement of Reply if they disagree with the Statement of Complaint. - 17.2.
-You are not required to file a Statement of Reply; however, if you choose not to, the Tribunal will consider that you accept the content of the Statement of Complaint.
+A Statement of Reply is to be in the form available on the Tribunal's website. - 17.2.
+The Statement of Reply allows you to: - 17.2.1.
+Identify which aspects of the Statement of Complaint that you agree with and those which you disagree with or wish to add to, - 17.2.2.
+Supply any additional information you consider the Tribunal should take into account, - 17.2.3.
+Attach any additional documentation and evidence which supports your claim, and - 17.2.4.
+Apply to have the Tribunal hear oral evidence from you and/or another witness/witnesses.

+18. TIMEFRAME FOR FILING

 - 18.1.
-A Statement of Reply is to be in the form available on the Tribunal's website. - 18.2.
-The Statement of Reply allows you to: - 18.2.1.
-Identify which aspects of the Statement of Complaint you accept and which you deny, - 18.2.2.
-Supply any additional information you consider the Tribunal should take into account, - 18.2.3.
-Attach any additional documentation and evidence which supports your claim, and - 18.2.4.
-Apply to have the Tribunal hear oral evidence from you and/or another witness/witnesses.

-18.3.
-TIMEFRAME FOR FILING

-- 18.4.
-The Tribunal will give you written notification of the date by which your Statement of Reply must be received by the Tribunal. - 18.4.1.
-Generally, this will be 10 working days after the date on which the Tribunal notifies you that it has received the Statement of Complaint. - 18.5.
-The Tribunal will proceed to hear the complaint without further notice if your Statement of Reply is not received within the notified timeframe and an extension has not been granted. - 18.6.
-For more information on timeframes and how to file and serve a Statement of Reply see the Statement of Reply form on the Tribunal's website.
+The Tribunal will give you written notification of the date by which your Statement of Reply must be received by the Tribunal. - 18.1.1.
+Generally, this will be 10 working days after the date on which the Tribunal notifies you that it has received the Statement of Complaint. - 18.2.
+The Tribunal will proceed to hear the complaint without further notice if your Statement of Reply is not received within the notified timeframe and an extension has not been granted. - 18.3.
+For more information on timeframes and how to file and serve a statement of reply see the Statement of Reply form.